dephell/dephell/README.md

 Now, we can upload these packages on [PyPI](https://pypi.org/) with [twine](https://github.com/pypa/twine/).

-This is some most useful commands.
+This is some of the most useful commands.
 See [documentation](https://dephell.readthedocs.io/) for more details.